mayanktiwaridotcom/ubuntu-sticky-notes/README.md

 After installation, you can find **"Sticky Notes"** in your system's application launcher.

-Alternatively, the application will place an icon in your system tray.
+The application will place an icon in your system tray.
 Right-click this icon to:
 *   **New Note**: Create a new sticky note.
+*   **Show All Notes**: Restore any notes that have been hidden.
 *   **Quit**: Close all notes and exit the application.

+Each note window has a toolbar with the following options:
+*   **Formatting**: Bold, Italic, and Underline text.
+*   **Paste Image**: Paste an image from your clipboard.
+*   **Delete Note**: Permanently delete the current note.

 ## For Developers